 Major banks and credit unions do not offer second mortgages.
 Instead, they offer home equity lines of credit, called HELOC.

-The conventional method is to apply for a second mortgage with a second mortgage lender.
+The conventional method is to apply for our second mortgage with a second mortgage lender.
 Unlike a typical loan from a bank, a second mortgage is approved based on a home’s equity.

 A second mortgage lender does not take income, credit, or debt servicing ratios into account when approving an application.